Ordinary Time: August 16th

 Vaik, son of Geza, Duke of Hungary, was baptized about 985 by St. Adalbert of Prague who gave him the name of Stephen.
 He was chosen by God to bring his people to the Christian faith.
 With the assistance of monks from Burgundy, he established bishoprics, founded several monasteries and re-organized the whole life of the country.
 Pope Silvester II offered him the privilege of being crowned king and the ceremony took place on December 25, 1000.
 His great zeal for the spread of the Catholic faith earned him the title of apostolic king and apostle of Hungary.
 He died on August 15, 1038, the feast of the Assumption of our Lady, to whom he had consecrated his kingdom.

-According to the Extraordinary Form of the Roman Rite, today is the feast of St. Joachim, now celebrated July 26.
-St. Stephen's feast was September 2.
 St. Roch, mentioned in the Roman Martyrology, was from France, near Montpellier.
 By the sign of the cross, he delivered many cities of Italy from an epidemic.
 His body was afterward transferred to Venice, deposited with great honors in the church dedicated under his invocation.

 St. Stephen was the first Christian king of Hungary.
 He was born in 975 at Gran, the son of Prince Geisa, and was baptized in 985 by St. Adalbert.
 While courting Gisela, the sister of Emperor St. Henry II, he was promised her hand in marriage provided that he remain firm in the Christian faith and lead the pagan Hungarians to Christianity.
 He kept his word though it cost him dearly.
 From the hands of Pope Sylvester II (999-1003) he received the royal crown and was solemnly enthroned at Gran on the feast of Mary's Assumption, 1001.
 (The alleged bull of Pope Sylvester granting to Stephen and his successors the privilege of having the cross carried before them, like metropolitans, is now regarded as a seventeenth-century forgery.)